 All four medications enhance the effects of nitric oxide — a natural chemical your body produces that relaxes muscles in the penis.
 This increases blood flow and allows you to get an erection in response to sexual stimulation.

 Taking one of these tablets will not automatically produce an erection.
 Sexual stimulation is needed first to cause the release of nitric oxide from your penile nerves.
-These medications amplify that signal, allowing some men to function normally.
-Oral erectile dysfunction medications are not aphrodisiacs, will not cause excitement and are not needed in men who get normal erections.
+These medications amplify that signal, allowing normal penile function in some people.
+Oral erectile dysfunction medications are not aphrodisiacs, will not cause excitement and are not needed in people who get normal erections.

 The medications vary in dosage, how long they work and side effects.
 Possible side effects include flushing, nasal congestion, headache, visual changes, backache and stomach upset.